They process $95 billion of card payments in New Zealand annually and NZ businesses spend about $1 billion a year to accept their card payments.

 Riviere's statement says Mastercard is currently drafting a submission to the Commission.

 "The Retail Payment System Act was passed two years ago, and its objectives are to promote competition and efficiency in the retail payment system for the long-term benefit of merchants and consumers in New Zealand.
-Mastercard’s interchange rates for retail credit and debit transactions made within the Mastercard network are in line with the current regulatory caps in place in the initial pricing standard issued pursuant to the Act," she said.
+Mastercard’s interchange rates for retail credit and debit transactions made within the Mastercard network are in line with the current regulatory caps in place in the initial pricing standard issued pursuant to the Act," she says.

 "The broader payments industry has never been more competitive than it is today, and it is important for Government policy to get the economic parameters right to continue to incentivise new innovation and even more investment in safety and security.
 We compete every day across the robust set of payments options available to consumers, from cash to several global and regional networks, and increasingly, buy now pay later providers, person-to-person and account-to-account services, real-time payments platforms, digital currencies, wallet providers, and other forms of payment."